 Broadcasting and Telecommunications Legislative Review

-To ensure that Canadians continue to benefit from an open and innovative Internet, the Government of Canada has appointed an external Panel to review Canada's communication legislative framework.
-The review will examine issues such as telecommunications and content creation in the digital age, net neutrality and cultural diversity, and how to strengthen the future of Canadian media and Canadian content creation.
+In June 2018, to ensure that Canadians continue to benefit from an open and innovative Internet, the Government of Canada appointed an external Panel to review Canada's communication legislative framework.
+The review examined issues such as telecommunications and content creation in the digital age, net neutrality and cultural diversity, and how to strengthen the future of Canadian media and Canadian content creation.

 - Date modified: